modelica-tools/FMUComplianceChecker/README-FMUChecker.txt

 -t <tmp-dir>     Temporary dir to use for unpacking the FMU.
                  Default is to use system-wide directory, e.g., C:\Temp.

--x               Check XML and stop.
-Default is to load the DLL and simulate
+-x               Check XML and stop, default is to load the DLL and simulate
                  after this.

--z <unzip-dir>   Do not create and remove temp directory but use the specified
+-z <unzip-dir>   Do not create and remove temp directory but use the specified one
-				one for unpacking the FMU.
+                 for unpacking the FMU.
 The option takes precendence over -t.
-				This option is specifically intended for debugging.
-The unzipped files are not deleted and DLL is not unloaded making it possible for memory debugger such as valgrind to produce detailed reports.

 Command line examples: